ServSafe Proctor

 ServSafe, for example, offers a variety of courses for both front-of-house and back-of-house food service personnel to complete in order to learn best practices in the areas of food handling, food allergies, alcohol service, and food safety management.

-Visit our website to get free ServSafe practice test for your coming exam!
+Visit our website to get a free ServSafe practice test for your coming exam!
 To download, visit our website for your IOS or Android device.